hofhaeckerei/solr_utility/README.md

 * `singleValueGlue` *(string, default: ",")*: Which character to use to concatenate multiple category titles in case `multiValue` is disabled
-* `filterIds` *(int-list)*: Defines which category IDs to keep in the final result of resolved base categories - takes precedence over `excludeIds`
+* `filterIds` *(int-list)*: Defines which category IDs to keep in the final result of resolved base categories
-* `excludeIds` *(int-list)*: Defines which category IDs to exclude from the final result of resolved base categories
+* `excludeIds` *(int-list)*: Defines which category IDs to exclude from the final result of resolved base categories - takes precedence over `filterIds` concerning values that are present for both properties

 **Example**